Why and How to Hire for Character

 “People often think of character as something subjective,” Thevarajah says, “the challenge is, how do we make it more descriptive and more specific?”.

-Hiring for character also involves thinking about specific traits you value in your employees: humility, trust, kindness, or loyalty.
+Hiring for personality also involves thinking about specific traits you value in your employees: humility, trust, kindness, or loyalty.

 Thinking about it from this perspective, hiring for character means including a section of your interview where you assess integrity and values through specific questions about traits and competencies.

 Traditional interviews should include skills-based questions.
-Hiring for Character means adding a section to your interview to involve questions to assess personality traits and competencies as well.
+Hiring for personality means adding a section to your interview to involve questions to assess character traits and competencies as well.

 An important distinction to make when thinking about hiring for character is the difference between skills, traits, and competencies.